unmeimusu/items-clo/README.md

-# Items List Celestia Luna Online
+# Items List on Celestia Luna Online
-a list of items in Alker Harbor Celestia Luna Online.
+a list of items in Alker on Celestia Luna Online.

 # credits
 assets maintained by [unmeimusu](https://github.com/unmeimusu)